Rimsky Yuen: Post Secretary of Justice

+Jimmy Lai

 In November 2022, Yuen represented Paul Lam on behalf of the Department of Justice, with the argument that Jimmy Lai should not be able to hire a UK lawyer.
 Yuen argued that overseas lawyers would have "limited if not negligible" contribution to cases relating to the national security law.
 However, the court disagreed with Yuen's arguments, and said they go "against the grain of guiding principles for the exercise of judicial discretion" and "It is an untenable proposition and not reasonably arguable."

 On 25 November 2022, Yuen argued and said that the DoJ's position was that except for "exceptional circumstances," all national security cases should ban the use of foreign lawyers.

+In April 2023, Yuen urged the court to reject Lai's legal bid as soon as possible.

+China Concrete

 In January 2023, Yuen, representing China Concrete, lost a case where he was fighting against the government's Environmental Protection Department.
 In February 2023, a protest was held at the company's site, which continued to illegally operate.
+In November 2023, China Concrete lost its latest appeal.
+A week after losing its appeal, China Concrete was still operating illegally.